Analytical Potentials for Flat Galaxies with Spheroidal Halos: Adjusting Data to Models

-So, by taking the radius normalized in units of $a$, we make a non-linear least square fit of the data with the general relation (\ref{velr2n}) for all the galaxies reported by \cite{VS}, seeking for a balance between the best numerical fit and the fit that agrees with the positiveness of the epicycle frequency by using the consistency criterion (\ref{kapr2n}) over the constants $A_{2l}$.
-By selecting between all the galaxies only those that fulfill with the consistency criterion, then we proceed to determine the lower and upper bounds over the halo mass by using expressions (\ref{mhmin}) and (\ref{mhmax}).
-Finally, we check that this two values of the halo mass are in agreement with the condition (\ref{mascon}) in order that the models make sense.
-However, when we check the consistency of the adjust, we found that only the fit of the data for the galaxies NGC4389 and UGC6969 it agrees with this conditions, whereas that for all the other galaxies we found that ${\mathcal M}_n^+ < {\mathcal M}_n^-$.
+The $\widetilde{C}_{2l}$ constants are calculated by using the relations (\ref{constant0}), (\ref{c2ltil}) and (\ref{relation}).
+Therefore, by using this set of constants in (\ref{f1}) and (\ref{f2}) we find for each galaxy the functions $f_1$ and $f_2$.
+Finally, through a routine made in Mathematica 8.0., we check for each galaxy of the sample the validity of the condition (\ref{condifinal}).
+However, when we check the consistency of the adjust, we found that only the fit of the data for the galaxies NGC4389 and UGC6969 it agrees with these conditions, whereas that for all the other galaxies we found that the solution interval for $\mathcal{M}_h$ and $B_{42}$, given by (\ref{condifinal}), is empty.

-In Table \ref{tab:a2l} we present the values of the galactic radius $a$ and the constants $A_{2l}$ obtained by the numerical adjust with the rotation curve data for galaxies NGC4389 and UGC6969 by taking a model with $n = 4$.
-With this values for the constants, we obtain for the galaxy NGC4389 the relationship
+In Table \ref{parametros} we present the values of the constants $A_{2l}$, in units of $10^{6} m^2 s^{-2}$, obtained by the numerical adjust with the rotation curve data for galaxies NGC4389 and UGC6969.
+With this values for the constants, we obtain, from (\ref{lineara2n}), for the galaxy NGC4389 the relationship

 and for the galaxy UGC6969 the relationship